TheTilted096/Wilted-Chess-Engine/README.md

 add some search features, then try smp again

-pass isPV correctly in pvs

 remember to change the version no in 3 places

-remember to do the mate score in tt update

 investigate infrequent time losses

 investigate speed changes from TT

-possibly create compound class between Generator and Position

 movelist/scoredmovelist wrapper